 Types of dental insurance plans

-Dental insurance plans can be divided into three main types which we'll talk more about now:
+Dental insurance plans can be divided into three main types, which we’ll talk more about now:

 Dental indemnity insurance plans